Estimation of Risk Contributions with MCMC: The proposed method

-We have shown that estimators constructed by MCMC has several attractive properties, such as consistency and asymptotic normality.
-In this section, we propose a new estimator of VaR contributions, that utilizes MCMC method to achieve efficient estimation, We also show consistency and asymptotic normality of our MCMC-based estimator under a certain class of risk models.
+In this section, we propose a new estimator of VaR contributions that utilizes the MCMC method, especially the MH algorithm, to achieve an efficient estimation.
+Theoretical study on the consistency and asymptotic normality of our MH-based estimator is provided in the Appendix for certain classes of risk models.